University of Michigan football sign-stealing scandal: Initial response from UM football

+Other reactions

 Reactions to the scandal from opposing fanbases and reporters were mixed.
 Detroit sports talk radio host Mike Valenti of 97.1 The Ticket’s The Valenti Show With Rico bashed Michigan and considered the scandal to be one of the worst in sports history.
 Former Oklahoma head coach Bob Stoops heavily criticized Michigan, stating that "If it’s true, oh, absolutely (it is a big deal).
 That’s ridiculous.
 Everyone (saying), 'Oh, it happens all the time!'
 No, it doesn’t.
 I’ve never heard of that.
 In all my years of football and every team I’ve ever been on, sure, do we look across the field and if you can see it, that’s your job to do.
 You know what I’m saying, if I’m able to just in my plain eye look over there and know what they’re doing, I should be doing that.
 But to video people and to send people to scout and marry up a signal with the play … No, no, no. That’s terrible.
 It goes against everything we’re about.
 That’s wrong, if it happened."
 The Athletic published an article where they surveyed 50 anonymous college football coaches regarding how serious they felt Stalions' actions were, and revealed that on a scale of 1 to 5, almost half of the coaches polled rated it a 5 in terms of seriousness.